 Welcome to JetSetting Fools, here you will find our best travel tips for destinations worldwide.
 Some of the links on this site are Affiliate Links and if you use them to make a purchase, we may earn a commission.
 For more information, read our Disclosure Policy.

 Missoula is often considered Montana’s most hip and vibrant destination.
-Although steeped in history and surrounded by nature, the city exudes a youthful and energetic atmosphere.
-Known for its trendy eateries, funky shops and exciting music scene, visitors will find plenty of things to do in Missoula.
+Although steeped in history and surrounded by nature, Missoula exudes a youthful and energetic atmosphere.
+Known for its trendy eateries, funky shops, cool street art and exciting music scene, visitors will find plenty of things to do in Missoula, Montana.

-Save, Pin or Bookmark this Missoula To-Do List so that you can easily access it while planning (and during!) your Montana trip!
+Save, Pin or Bookmark this Missoula To-Do List so that you can access it while planning your Montana Trip!

 #1 Discover Downtown Missoula

 The best place to start your discovery of the City of Missoula, MT is at the heart of it in the downtown district.

 Higgins Avenue is the main thoroughfare through historic downtown Missoula – and walking the length of it is one of the top Missoula things to do.
 The street is lined with some of the best Missoula tourist attractions, modern eateries, boutique shops and art galleries.

 On your discovery of the Missoula downtown area, we highly recommend wandering and letting your senses lead the way.
 That said, we are highlighting a few of the top Missoula, MT attractions that visitors don’t want to miss.

 The historic Wilma Theater – or just The Wilma – was built in 1921.
 It was the first steel-framed high-rise building in Missoula.
 Today, attending an event at The Wilma is one of the fun things to do in Missoula at night.